In this YouTube ads tutorial for beginners, you’ll learn how to create a YouTube ads campaign.

 Campaign Level > Ad Group Level > Ad Level

-We are at level two, i.e., the ad group level.
+We are at level two, the ad group level.

 Now, follow the steps mentioned below:

-- Name your ad group.
-We’re naming it ‘Video (AUS + NZ)’ for this tutorial since we’re targeting both New Zealand and Australia.
+We’re naming ours ‘Video (AUS + NZ)’ for this tutorial since we’re targeting both New Zealand and Australia.

 Step 1: Narrow Your Reach by Content

-Once you’ve defined your target audience for this YouTube ads campaign, you need to narrow your reach according to topics, keywords, and placements.
-You can do so under ‘Content’.
+Once you’ve defined your target audience for this YouTube ads campaign, you’ll need to narrow your reach according to topics, keywords, and placements.

-Under ‘Placements’, you may also choose particular YouTube channels, videos, websites, and apps where you want your YouTube ads to appear.
+- Under ‘Placements’, you can also choose particular YouTube channels, videos, websites, and apps where you want your YouTube ads to appear.

 Step 2: Set Your Maximum CPV

-As the campaign starts generating data, you can reduce this amount if you like.
+As the campaign starts generating data, you can then reduce this amount if you like.

-Read More: How To Make Video Ads For FREE
+Read More: How To create video ads for FREE with Canva